hotosm/learnosm/_posts/zh/josm/1900-12-21-start-josm.md

 Getting Started with JOSM
 =========================

-This guide is currently not available in Simplified Chinese, but it is available on this site in
+This guide is currently unavailable.
+It is being translated.
+Please refer to it in

 [English](/en/josm/start-josm/)